egisnmir/react-shop/README.md

 * **React Testing Library** higher test coverage.

 * Add themes using context
-* Add data randomizer to backend with a 30-50% chance of changing data to use memoization
 * Advanced TypeScript ?
 * Async operations lack comprehensive error handling.
 Implement try-catch blocks and user-friendly error messages to handle failures gracefully.